BestTimesToVisit.com Logo

 A Taste of Local Flavors at Plasa Bieu

-Immerse yourself in authentic Curaçaoan cuisine at Plasa Bieu, a bustling local market where generations of cooks serve up traditional dishes like Keshi Yena and fresh seafood.
-Savor the rich flavors and lively atmosphere, and don't be afraid to try a little bit of everything from the different food stalls.
-Visit during lunchtime on a weekday for the most authentic experience.
+Immerse yourself in authentic Curaçaoan cuisine at Plasa Bieu, a bustling local market where generations of cooks serve up traditional dishes.
+Sample keshi yena (stuffed cheese), funchi (cornmeal porridge), and fresh seafood stewed to perfection.
+Visit during lunchtime on a weekday for the most vibrant atmosphere and a true taste of island life.

 See all 8 things to do →